 Nondiscrimination: No person shall be subject to any discrimination in employment, including hiring, compensation, advancement, discipline, termination or retirement, on the basis of gender, race, religion, age, marital status, disability, sexual orientation, nationality, political opinion, social group or ethnic origin.

 Harassment or Abuse: Every employee shall be treated with respect and dignity.
 No employee shall be subject to any physical, sexual, psychological or verbal harassment or abuse.

-Forced Labor: There shall be no use of forced labor including slavery and/or human trafficking, prison labor, indentured labor, and bonded labor or otherwise.
-All workers shall have the right to enter into and terminate their employment freely.
+Forced Labor: The use of forced labor including slavery and human trafficking, prison labor, indentured labor, bonded labor or otherwise is prohibited.
+Workers should not be required to lodge “deposits” or their original identity papers with suppliers and all workers shall have the right to enter into and to terminate their employment freely.